 As you can see, what we did in the first example is we stated the benefits the reader gets from the content of the email.
 Considering that they have subscribed to your mailing list to receive video related content, they are going to be interested in this subject line.
 However, if you keep the second subject line, it is likely that people are just going to skip your email because they either don’t feel like spending money at the moment or they feel like your marketing is too pushy.
 Therefore, stick to subject lines that focus on the benefits of the readers instead of your own.

 Make your subject lines sound interesting and engaging, as those are the ones that usually get most clicks.
 The more your subject line sounds like you are having an ordinary conversation with the reader, the bigger are the chances they are going to open your email.
 Therefore, sound causal and avoid complicated terminology.
-What increases the email opening rate by 41.8% is including a personal touch in the subject line, which is adding the name of the reader.
-Luckily, most email marketing software can automatically include the name of the reader in the subject line, so that you don’t have to send your emails one by one, as that would take forever.
+Including a personal touch like adding the name of a reader, increases email opening rate by 41.8%.
+Luckily, most of the email marketing software can automatically include the name of the reader in the subject line, so that you don’t have to send your emails one by one, as that would take forever.

 Last but definitely not the least, make your email subject lines optimized for mobile devices.
-In the last few years mobile devices have become more popular than PCs and laptops.
-Most people are checking their mail via smart phones nowadays.
-That is partially because it is easier to use your phone to check your inbox, as well as because during their busiest hours they can spare a few minutes of their break to spend on their phones.
+In the last few years, mobile devices have become more popular than PCs and laptops.
+Most people are checking their mail via smartphones nowadays.
+That is partial because it is easier to use your phone to check your inbox.
+Moreover, during the busiest hours, people can spare a few minutes of their break to spend on their phones.

 Because 54% of today’s emails are opened on mobile devices, you have to make sure your email structure and the subject line are optimized for such platforms.
 That means your subject line cannot be too long or otherwise it wont be completely shown on a phone screen.
-If your subject lines are too long to be read on a mobile screen, there is a chance that will affect your email opening rate.
+If your subject lines are too long for a mobile screen, it might affect your email opening rate.
 When people see your email, you have about 4 to 6 seconds to capture their attention with the subject line.
-A broken subject line wont do a very good job.
+A broken subject line won’t do a very good job.
 Therefore, keep the length of your subject line in mind when creating this part of your email content.

-To sum it all up, the success of your email marketing campaign partially depends on the quality of your subject line.
-For your emails to be opened, your subject line must look attractive to the reader.
-Make sure it is interesting yet informative, with an emphasis on the reader’s benefits and not at all your own benefits.
-Putting the reader’s name in the subject line is going to increase the open rate for 41.8%, which is quite a lot.
+Of course, the success of your email marketing campaign partially depends on the quality of your subject line.
+Your subject line must look attractive enough to the reader to open your emails.
+Make sure it is interesting yet informative.
+Furthermore, it should have an emphasis on the reader’s benefits and not at all your own benefits.
+Putting the reader’s name in the subject line is going to increase the open rate by 41.8%.
+Undoubtedly, this is quite a lot.
 Making promises in your email subject lines is a good thing but unless you can keep that promise, try to avoid doing so.
 Fake promises and click baits can only end in disasters and they will never benefit to your email marketing campaign.
-When creating your subject line, keep in mind that it shouldn’t be too long, as it is going to be read on mobile devices as well.
+When creating your subject line, keep in mind that it shouldn’t be too long.
+This is because people will read them on mobile devices as well.

-All together, for a subject line that gets clicks, make it interesting and inviting, promise something you can keep and keep it short!
+Altogether, for a subject line that gets clicks, make it interesting and inviting.
+Moreover, it should promise something you can keep.Also, keep it short!
 If you follow all these tips accordingly, there is no doubt you will see magnificent results with your mailing campaigns, however, if you need help you can always turn to www.bethesda-list.com and their amazing services!